maxbraith/SFExam1/README.md

 3. Note of where to find the integration test
 The second test in the userTest file.

-Note: I read that it needed to be two TDD cycles, but I read that after I already wrote and pushed code.
+Note: I read that it needed to be two TDD cycles, but I read that after I already wrote and pushed code using only one TDD cycle.
 If I were to do it again I would have wrote the first two equivalence partitions, implemented, wrote the next two, then implemented again.

 Good Luck!